SpinalHDL/NaxRiscv/src/test/README.md

 ```bash
 make build-spike-rvls
 ```
-Rebuilds the Spike and RVLS simulators after modifications.
+Rebuilds the Spike simulator (including ELFIO and SDL library installations) and the RVLS simulator after any modifications.

 ### Building Regression Simulator